Parents: Academic help

 2205 Dutton Hall

-The Learning Skills Center provides students with assistance in general study skills, math/science study skills, writing essays and term papers, reading efficiency and speed, English as a second language, time management, test-taking, test-anxiety reduction and more.
+The Student Academic Success Center provides students with assistance in general study skills, math/science study skills, writing essays and term papers, reading efficiency and speed, English as a second language, time management, test-taking, test-anxiety reduction and more.
 Learning specialists help students individually and in workshops.
 A resource center includes self-help tapes and films, instructional materials and reference books.

 Student Disability Center